Colman-Bertolo/Caospy/README.md

 Its utilities are:

--Solve systems of ODEs.
+- Solve systems of ODEs.
--Eigenvalues, eigenvectors and roots of equations.
+- Eigenvalues, eigenvectors and roots of equations.
--Classification of fixed points in 1D and 2D.
+- Classification of fixed points in 1D and 2D.
--Poincare maps.
+- Poincare maps.
--Plots.
+- Plots.

 Some well studied systems are available in the library, like Lorenz’s system, the Logistic equation, Duffing’s system and the Rosslers-Chaos systems.